guillermo-carrasco/logistic-sentiment/README.md

 | Sentiment | sentiment (1-positive, 0-negative)|
 | SentimentText | text of the twit|

+## Requirements
+This notebook will run in Python >= 3.5.
+The following packages are required:

+* pandas
+* scikit-learn

 ## Limitations
 Because the training set contains only English twits, this classifier will only work with **English twits**.